awsdocs/macie-user-guide/doc_source/macie-access-control.md

 When you attach a policy to a user or group of users, it allows or denies the users permission to perform the specified tasks on the specified resources\.

-For example, you can use IAM to create users and groups under your AWS account\.
+For example, you can use IAM to create users and groups under your Amazon Web Services account\.
 An IAM user can be a person, a system, or an application\.
 Then you grant permissions to the users and groups to perform specific actions on the specified resources using an IAM policy\.

 For more information, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.